 ... we have performed a study of 25 prisons/POW Camps in northern Vietnam in an attempt to identify some method of analysis or signature to indicate the presence of U.S. POWs.
-Our study consisted of a comparative analysis of six confirmed American POW camps and 19 other prisons using photography dated prior to and after the 21 November 1970 raid on Son Tay.
-We found that all six of the known POW camps and 14 of the 19 prisons had new defenses added between
+Our study consisted of a for Intelligence, that stated: